Arabica coffee prices rise with supplies set to tighten

 COCOA

-May London cocoa fell by 33 pounds, or 1.95%, to 1,660 pounds a tonne, weighed partly by diminished concerns about short-term tightness in tenderable supplies.
+May London cocoa fell by 33 pounds, or 1.95pc, to 1,660 pounds a tonne, weighed partly by diminished concerns about short-term tightness in tenderable supplies.

 May slipped to a small discount to July of about 3 pounds compared with a premium of around 19 pounds at the close on Wednesday.